RobertArtigas/DCT2SQL/README.md

 The UTILITY templates have documentation built in that shows on the screen.
 Documentation is updated and improved on a regular basis.
 And since these templates only create output text files, they do not cause any changes to your existing systems and operations.

-### Conversion of DATA from ISAM to SQL task
+### Conversion of DATA from ISAM to SQL (Conversión de datos de ISAM a SQL)

-The DCT2SQL templates do not handle conversion of the data in your ISAM files.
+The **DCT2SQL** templates do not handle conversion of the data in your ISAM files.
  The additional task where you have to create procedures to output all your table's data as a CSV file is done by the [**DUMPLOAD**](https://github.com/RobertArtigas/DumpLoad) backup code generator.
- You will still have to create the SQL backend table LOAD query script.
-That is dependent on your SQL backend and you will have to build that QUERY yourself.
+ You will still have to create the SQL server table LOAD query script.
+That is dependent on your SQL server and you will have to build that QUERY yourself.

+Las plantillas **DCT2SQL** no controlan la conversión de los datos en sus archivos ISAM.
+  La tarea adicional en la que tienes que crear procedimientos para generar todos los datos de tu tabla como un archivo CSV la realiza el generador de código de reserva [** DUMPLOAD **] (https://github.com/RobertArtigas/DumpLoad).
+  Aún tendrá que crear el script de consulta LOAD de la tabla del servidor SQL.
+Eso depende de tu SQL servidor y tendrá que construir esa CONSULTA usted mismo.
 # Webinars explaining how to use the DCT2SQL templates

 ClarionLive: 474 : Aug 03, 2018 : http://www.mediafire.com/file/pm53isb5f3lcquc/DCT2SQL_20180714_A1109.zip